What are food allergies?

-A food allergy may affect the skin, the gastrointestinal tract, or the respiratory or cardiovascular systems.
+A food allergy may affect the skin, gastrointestinal tract, or respiratory or cardiovascular systems.
 Many types of foods can be allergens, but certain foods are much more likely than others to trigger an allergic reaction.

 Mild symptoms related to a food allergy may include: